shours-bbdo/stackbit-examples/auto-annotated-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >
-      Hey I’m a data scientist.
-Currently pursuing my MS in Computational analytics at GeorgiaTech
+      I’m a graduate student currently pursuing my MS in Computational analytics at GeorgiaTech with a focus on Machine Learning and statistical methods.

+      I'm currently working as a data scientist at BBDO Atlanta.
+I have previously worked for 5 years in different analytical roles in the field of finance.

+      Scroll to learn more about me!
     media:
       type: ImageBlock
       url: /images/GT2022_Headshot_Low_Res.jpg